-As COVID restrictions are eased and the world slowly goes back to work, school and hopefully slightly more normal life, avoiding crowds will be key in keeping COVID from becoming resurgent in the months ahead.
+As the post COVID world slowly goes back to work, school and, hopefully normal life, managing crowds will be key in keeping people safe and healthy as they use transit again.

 A reader sent a link to a good discussion of NFC protocols and gate tap speeds that was apparently deleted when YouTube comments were turned off.
 I retyped the comment in the section below from a screenshot with some light editing for clarity.
 If I find the author I will link to the original.
 The videos have already appeared in other posts but it’s good have them in one place.
 A previous installment already covered QR transit code gate issues, this post will focus on NFC tap speeds.